 Colours and Shapes

-Each stem of Astilbe features a plume of feather shaped stem that hold clusters of small flowers together.
-Astilbe is available in beautiful soft vintage colors, different types of pink, white, lavender, peach to deep red.
-The peak and naturally bloom period of the Astilbe is in the summer, this is the moment when all the species are available.
-Thanks to the popularity, more and more species are year-round available.
-Some people think that the flower is only available in a short length, but the flower can reach up a length till 85 centimetres.
+Each stem of Astilbe features a plume of the feather-shaped stem that holds clusters of small flowers together.
+It is available in beautiful soft colours, from pink, white, lavender, peach to deep red.
+The peak and naturally flowering period of the Astilbe is in the summer.
+Thanks to the popularity, more and more species are becoming available year-round.

-The delicate flowers of Astilbe add a touché of drama and texture to your arrangements.
-It’s a popular filler flower, which is easy to combine in different styles from boho, rustic to country gardem.
-The flower is often used in bouquets and table decor.
-Go for a total pink bouquet with Astilbe, Ranunculus, Peonia, Astrantia and spray Roses.
-Or combine lavender Astilbe with Statice, Silver dollar Eucalyptus, Syringa, Scabiosa and Leather leaf.
-Or go for a dramatic and big gesture with Astilbe, Allium Sphaerocephal, Acacia Mimosia, Gomphrena and Chamelaucium (wax flower).
+The delicate flowers of Astilbe add a touché of interest and texture to your flower arrangements.
+It’s a popular filler flower, which is easy to combine in different styles from boho, rustic to country garden.
+The flower is also often used in bouquets and table decor.

 If you are looking for a pretty in pink bouquet, combine Astilbe with Ranunculus, Peonia, Astrantia and spray Roses.
 Alternatively, for a bold and dramatic gesture, combine Astilbe with Allium Sphaerocephal, Mimosia, Gomphrena and Waxflower.